AbhayaShankar/portfolio/blogPosts/stripe-payment-integration.md

 ```
 We could use these className only because we have added the cdn link of materialize css into out project.

 Once everything in the frontend is done, you can spin-up the frontend project by going to terminal and running `npm start` command. make sure you are in the frontend directory while running the command or else you will get some fat error.
 You can visit `http://localhost:3000`, you should get this on the home screen.

 ![Frontend View](/blogs/stripe-payment-integration/frontend.png)

+One more thing you should remember that both our frontend and backend should be up and running.
+We have not deployed our app so its not active.
+Until it's running, we will not get success payment transaction.

 Click on the **Buy Bobblehead Now**